-Camellias perform best in partially shaded locations with good air movement.
-Dense shade may result in sparse foliage and poor flowering.
-Plants exposed to full sun may appear yellow green in color but may yield more flowers than plants in heavy shade.
-They are cold hardy but should be protected from cold winds.
+Camellia japonica performs best in partially shaded locations; sasanqua camellias tolerate full sun but do best when protected from harsh afternoon sun.
+Deep shade may result in sparse foliage and poor flowering.
+Camellias are cold hardy but should be protected from cold winds.